Psychometric Testing

 The best testing option may be selected in consultation with the treating paediatrician, school counsellor, psychologist or psychiatrist.

-These packages include a feedback phone call as well as a written report with the results, diagnosis (if applicable) and recommended intervention options and strategies.
+These packages include a 50-minute feedback appointment as well as a written report with the results, diagnosis (if applicable) and recommended intervention options and strategies.

 Individual tests if required: